 Values Your Home

-The best realtors know the true value of a home.
-Some exceptional real estate agents are even certified in home appraisal and valuation.
+Sellers want a realtor that knows the knows the true value of a home.
+Some exceptional real estate agents are even certified in home and valuation.
 Your listing agent won’t sell your home for less than it’s worth, nor will they set an unreasonable price for your home.

 Instead, they use their training, experience, market knowledge and comparable sales to price homes for sale realistically and correctly.